Skip to main content

 • Cross-org distribution is the catalog’s problem, not the FDE’s.
 You publish; the catalog routes.

-On the FDE side, this means: do a good job on khal-app.json (accurate permissions, clear env[], real description) and your pack lands cleanly in every customer’s catalog.
-Nothing else is required.
-See Customer install for the customer-side handoff contract — what you hand over after publish.
+On the FDE side, this means: do a good job on khal-app.json (accurate permissions, clear env[], real description), prove khal install ... --dry-run, and your app can land cleanly in the target catalog.
+See Customer install for the customer-side handoff contract — what you hand over after review/release.

 Where the automagik toolchain fits